Castel Gandolfo from Rome: how to visit, tours, things to do...

 Pope Francis has opened the Papal Palace and the striking gardens to visitors from all over the world.
 On the other hand, I recommend the following article if you are interested in finding out more about guided tours of the Vatican.

-You can get tickets on the official website of the Vatican Museums, even several months in advance.
+You can get tickets from the official Vatican Museums website, even several months in advance.

-You can go kayaking while discovering the history of the place, the remains of an ancient prehistoric civilisation and the old Roman port of Villa of Domitian.
+You can go kayaking while discovering the history of the place, the remains of an ancient prehistoric civilization and the old Roman port of Villa Domitian.

-This excursion is ideal to contemplate the beauty of nature on the crystal clear waters of Lake Albano, but in the summer and spring months you can swim in the waters that have served as a respite for many Popes in antiquity.
+This excursion is ideal for contemplating the beauty of nature on the crystal clear waters of Lake Albano, but in the summer and spring months you can swim in the waters that have served as a respite for many Popes in antiquity.

 Don't forget to bring your best swimming costume!

-Cyclingalong the Appian Way, one of the most attractive streets of ancient Rome on an electric or normal bicycle, while learning about the history of Roman ruins and mausoleums is a rewarding and interesting experience that combines physical activity and culture.
+Cycling along the Appian Way, one of the most attractive streets of ancient Rome on an electric or normal bicycle, while learning about the history of the Roman ruins and mausoleums is a rewarding and very interesting experience that combines physical activity and culture.

-You will reach the village of Castel Gandolfo where you can stroll through the streets of the old town, enter the small shops and taste the local gastronomy accompanied by an exceptional red wine.
+You will arrive in the village of Castel Gandolfo where you can walk through the streets of the old town, enter the small shops and taste the local gastronomy accompanied by an exceptional red wine.

 If you are passionate about this means of transport, I recommend you to read this article about the best bike tours in Rome.